ApolloTang/simple-todo-tutorial/simple-todo/README.md

 # simple-todo

-> A Vue.js project
-> This this the repo for [paadams's tutorial](https://codeburst.io/build-a-simple-todo-app-with-vue-js-1778ae175514)
+> This is the repo for [paadams's tutorial](https://codeburst.io/build-a-simple-todo-app-with-vue-js-1778ae175514)

 ## Build Setup